The Grand Forks / East Grand Forks CBC

-Our noon meeting will be at the Subway/Caribou/Little Caesars complex at the corner of Washington and 24th Ave S at noon, where you can get something to eat and drink and to warm up.
-We will also check off the species that have been tallied to that point.
+Our noon meeting will be at the Subway/Little Caesars on 1801 Gateway Drive at noon.
+In addition to getting something to eat we will check off the species that have been tallied to that point.
 We then reorganize for the afternoon with the prime objectives being to cover any worthwhile areas not yet checked, and to target species that are thought to be around but not yet counted.

 We especially want reports from those who maintain feeders.
 Several species are much more easily found at feeders than in the field.
 Simply keep a list of the species seen and the maximum number of each species seen at one time.
 The exception is when you can distinguish birds, for example, if you see a male Cardinal in the morning and a female at some other time, you should report two cardinals.
 Please also refer to the Winter Feeder Birds section of this site for a photographic comparison of some of the more common feeder birds, but also keep your eyes and ears open for anything else that may show up!

 We welcome newcomers to the count, even those who feel that they are not yet skilled at identifying birds.
 A relatively inexperienced birder can help by serving as another pair of eyes, by keeping records, or perhaps by driving.
 No birder can be looking in all directions at the same time!
 Additional observers can be a great help!
 We will team an inexperienced person with someone who has participated before.